react-universal/ui-library-template/README.md

 | a11y Addon          | Displays accessbility tests for each component              | [Github](https://github.com/storybookjs/storybook/tree/master/addons/a11y)        |
 | gh-pages            | Tool for easily publishing to Github Pages                  | [Githb](https://github.com/tschaub/gh-pages)                                      |

+## Docs

 ### Independently Versioned Packages

-Each package is independently versioned and avaialble using Lerna.
+The config for lerna is found in the `lerna.json` file at the project root.
+Currently, `version` is set to `independent`, which means that each package/component you add will be versioned independently of each other.
+If you want all packages to share the same version then change `version` to the semantic version you want, for example, `version: 1.1.3`.
+Check out the Lerna [documentation](https://github.com/lerna/lerna#readme) to learn more about configuring Lerna.

 ### Public Storybooks with Github Pages

-Each library can publish its storybook docs using the following command:
+You can publish the storybook web environment using the following command:

 ```
 npm run run deploy-docs